MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/resource-management/generic-resource-requirement-fulfillment.md

 You can book a named resource to replace generic resource that has a resource requirement.

 1. On the **Projects** page, select the **Team** tab.
-2. Select the generic resource that has a resource requirement from the list, and then cselect **Book**.
+2. Select the generic resource that has a resource requirement from the list, and then select **Book**.
 Or, open the resource requirement and then select **Book**.
 3. On the **Schedule Assistant** page, select a named resource to book onto your project team and then select **Book**.

 When the booking is complete and fulfilled by a named resource, the generic resource is replaced with the named resource.